Ryanyzh/ID-Assignment01-1-/README.md

 Imagine Dragons an aspiring and well-known band group with the members - Dan Reynolds, Daniel Platzman, Wayne Sermon and Ben Mckee.

-In this assignment, a website was created for the band, Imagine Dragons.
-In here, fans can understand the history by albums, listen and watch their music videos, book tickets for their concert events while admiring the bands photos all in one site.
+In this assignment, I have created website for Imagine Dragons.
+In the site, users can understand the history by albums, listen and watch their music videos, book tickets for their concert events while admiring the bands photos all in one site.
 Presenting to you the site......